Figure 1. Main UI window

 Help Contents — Opens the Help Center page in the default browser.

-WFP Glossary — Opens the WFP Glossary page in the default browser.
+WFP Glossary — Opens the WFP Glossary Help Center article in the default browser.

-Sample Projects — Opens the Sample Projects page in the default browser.
+Sample Projects — Opens the Sample Projects Help Center article in the default browser.

 About — Opens the About window.